 So make sure you check everything – right from the subject line to the email copy to avoid looking like a spammy email.

 As a thumbs rule, avoid using spammy words, incomplete physical address, excessive punctuation, misleading/missing subject line, etc.

-3. Analyze Bounce Rate
+C. Analyze Bounce Rate

 Just the way it is important to keep an eye on your spam reports, you should also analyze your bounce reports.

-4. Use a Good Email Service Provider
+D. Use a Good Email Service Provider

 Contact us to find out how we can help you connect to your target audience and convert prospects into customers with the power of email marketing.